eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Added Zhiyong Wang to list of student contributors.
 * Added the Nov 2023 [edubytes](https://mailchi.mp/ubc/edubytes-newsletter-november2023?e=f1df481e69) piece to presentations page.
 * Reference page removed - not needed.
 Should more refs be added throughout?
 QuEST project has many but OCESE zotero collection is short.
 Or, a bibliography might be adequate unless an official publication is produced.
-This could be done using BibTex reference files - see the [Jupyter Books citation tutorial](https://jupyterbook.org/en/stable/tutorials/references.html). eosc114 page generated and PPTX + PDF of the mind-map thinking was included. eosc211 page cleaned up, and survey data added.
+This could be done using BibTex reference files - see the [Jupyter Books citation tutorial](https://jupyterbook.org/en/stable/tutorials/references.html).
+* eosc114 page generated and PPTX + PDF of the mind-map thinking was included.
+* eosc211 page cleaned up, and survey data added.
-* On the "project-outline.md" page, added a reference to the data science recommendatiosn (see [edubyts piece](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)) and to Spectrum’s top programming languages charts.
+* On the "project-outline.md" page, added a reference to the data science recommendations from 2019 (mentioned at the start of the [edubyts piece](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)) and to Spectrum’s top programming languages charts.